iam-j/iam-j.github.io/_posts/2020-06-04-terraform-backend-with.markdown

 * TOC
 {:toc}

-This is simple and most often googled thing on web,creating a backend for Terraform for deployemnts in AWS cloud with a provision of locking the state.
+This is simple and most often googled thing on web,creating a backend for Terraform for deployments in AWS cloud with a provision for locking the state file.

 # Create DynamoDB